bob403/emqx_kafka_bridge/README.md

   {"topic":"yourtopic", "message":[yourmessage]}
 This is the format in which kafka will receive the MQTT messages

-If Kafka consumer shows no messages even after publishing to EMQTT - ACL makes the plugin fail, so please remove all the ACL related code to ensure it runs properly.
+If Kafka consumer shows no messages even after publishing to EMQX - ACL makes the plugin fail, so please remove all the ACL related code to ensure it runs properly.
 We will soon push the updated (Working) code to the repository.

 ## License